ku-sldg/plih/_intro/2-Formal-Systems.md

 $$(x+y)^2 == x^2+2xy+y^2$$

+The classical notation for inference rules was defined in the previous chapter.
+The inference rule:

+$$\frac{A_0,A_1,\ldots,A_n}{C}$$

+states that when $A_0$ through $A_n$ are true, then $C$ is also true.
+The $A_k$'s are often referred to as _antecedents_ while $C$ is the _consequent_.
+The set of antecedents may be arbitrarily large, but there is only one consequent associated with a rule.
+The special case when the set of antecedents is empty:

+$$\frac{}{A}$$

+defines an axiom.
+Nothing need be true for $A$ to be true, therefore it is always true.

-The classical notation for inference rules was defined in the previous chapter with axioms simply defined as inference rules with no antecedents.
-Looking at propositional logic we start with one axiom that $\ttrue$ is always true:
+As an example inference system we'll look at _propositional logic_, the logic of true and false propositions that defines the heart of classical logic.
+We'll start with one axiom that $\ttrue$ is always true:

 $$\frac{}{true}$$

-Nothing need be known to assert $\ttrue$ in a proof.
+Nothing need be known to assert $\ttrue$ is trivially true.
+It turns out that $\ttrue$ doesn't tell us much, but it does serve as a value in our logic.
+The other value $\ffalse$.
+Consider what axioms or inference rules might have $\ffalse$ as a consequent.
+Are there any?

-Other inference rules define introduction and elmination rules for various operators.
+Other inference rules define introduction and elimination rules for various operators.
 Introduction rules introduce their associated operation in an expression.
 The introduction rule for $X\wedge Y$ is:

 $$\frac{X,Y}{X\wedge Y}$$